 Homemade Southern Sweet Tea is the house wine of the south.
 This recipe comes out perfect every single time thanks to a simple tip.

 Every gal in the south has her own way of making sweet tea.
 We're pretty proud about it too actually.
 Around my house we like our tea strong and sweet.
-So if you ever have trouble getting your tea just right each and every time, give this a try.
+So if you ever have trouble getting your tea just right each and every time, give this recipe a try.